-Throughout the recording sessions for the album, Stewart was often out of the picture due to the demands of his status as hit maker in his own right.
+Throughout the recording sessions for Ooh La La, Stewart was often out of the picture due to the demands of his status as a new hitmaker in his own right.
 The huge success of hits like "Maggie May" and "You Wear It Well" were proving a hard act for the Faces to keep up with.
-The band scored their only U.S. hit over a year prior with "Stay With Me," but were more and more being referred to as Stewart's backing band.
+The Faces scored their only U.S. hit over a year prior with "Stay With Me," but were more and more being referred to as Stewart's backing band.

 With Stewart's presence diminished during the sessions, things fell to Ronnie Lane to take charge.
 Ooh La La was ultimately "Ronnie's album," said keyboardist Ian McLagan in the liner notes to the Faces box set.
 "Rod wasn't there a lot, but Ronnie had his songs together already."

 You'd never guess there was any tension within the group as you put a needle on the LP.
 "Silicone Grown" kicks things off in perfect raunchy style as the Faces deliver their signature ramshackle rock and roll.
 Written by Stewart and Ron Wood, it shows that despite any internal issues, or perhaps because of them, the Faces have lost no fire in their engine.

 "Cindy Incidentally," a hit single in the U.K., follows perfectly.
 The song barely made a dent stateside and makes one wonder if its fate would have been different were it released as a Stewart solo disc.
 Alas, we will never know.
 "Flags and Banners" is another diamond from the pen of Ronnie Lane, this time employing a traditional folk-style melody and feel with great results.